-- 6.1 Where an applicant has a conviction for any offence involving or connected with illegal sexual activity or any form of indecency, a licence will not be granted. - 6.2 In addition to the above, the Council will not grant a licence to any applicant who is currently on the Sex Offenders Register or on any 'barred' list.
+- 2.12 Where an applicant has a conviction for any offence involving or connected with illegal sexual activity or any form of indecency, a licence will not be granted.
+This includes any sexual harassment. - 2.13 In addition to the above, the Council will not grant a licence to any applicant who is currently on the Sex Offenders Register.